Train-before-Test Harmonizes Language Model Rankings: Experiments

 \paragraph{Evaluation setup.} We evaluate the 61 models across all 24 benchmarks using both direct evaluation and train-before-test evaluation.
 We use the \texttt{lm-eval-harness} library for evaluation.
 We evaluate models zero-shot~\citep{Brown2020LanguageMA}.
 For direct evaluation, we simply evaluate the model as it is.
-For train-before-test, we fine-tune models for five epochs, and select the best performing checkpoint based on performance on a separate validation set.
-We therefore fine-tune a total of $61$ models on $24$ benchmarks, totaling $61\times24=1,464$ fine-tuned models.
-We use parameter-efficient fine-tuning (PEFT)~\citep{Hu2021LoRALA,peft}, with fixed hyperparameters.
+For train-before-test, we fine-tune models for five epochs using learning rates in $\{1\mathrm{e}-5, 2\mathrm{e}-5, 5\mathrm{e}-5\}$, separately.
+The best performing checkpoint is then selected based on performance on a separate validation set, yielding $61\times24=1,464$ fine-tuned models in total.
+We use parameter-efficient fine-tuning (PEFT)~\citep{Hu2021LoRALA,peft}.
 See more details in Appendix~\ref{app:eval_setting}.
 Each fine-tuned model is then evaluated on the corresponding benchmark's test set.
 For each benchmark, we rank models according to their performance.
 We then measure the ranking correlation across pairs of benchmarks using Kendall’s $\tau$~\citep{kendall1938new}.